shivanshdave/2020-432/projects/project2/README.md

 ## Section 5 should be labeled Codebook

-Produce a codebook for the variables that you intend to use in your Data Analysis.
-For each variable, provide the following in an attractive and user-friendly format:
+For each variable in your Analytic Tibble, provide the following in an attractive and user-friendly format:

-- its name in the tibble you printed at the end of Section 4; be sure that every variable in the Codebook is in the Analytic Tibble
+- the variable's name in the Analytic Tibble you printed at the end of Section 4
+- the type of variable (quantitative, count, binary, ordered multi-categorical, unordered multi-categorical, or censored time-to-event)
-- a description of what the variable means, in English, with appropriate units of measurement specified, or in the case of categorical variables, a description of each possible level of the variable
+- a description of what the variable means, in English, with appropriate units of measurement specified, or in the case of categorical variables, specify each possible level of the variable
-- the type of variable (quantitative, count, binary, ordered multi-categorical, unordered multi-categorical, or censored time-to-event) the number of missing values contained in the Analytic Tibble for that variable.
+- the number of missing values of that variable in the Analytic Tibble.

 ## Section 6 should be labeled Data Analysis